A COMBINED SEPIK RIVER EXPEDITION

 Return upriver to Kanganamun village for the final night on the Sepik River.

-Day 7- Thursday 13th August (Meals: Breakfast, lunch and dinner in Mt Hagen)
+Day 7- Thursday 19th August (Meals: Breakfast, lunch and dinner in Mt Hagen).

-After breakfast, and a leisurely morning by the pool be transported, in the hotel bus, to the airport to check in for the 1.20pm Air Niugini domestic flight to Port Moresby.
+After breakfast, and perhaps spending a leisurely morning by the pool, be transported, in the hotel bus, to the airport to check in for the Air Niugini domestic flight to Port Moresby.
 After arriving in Port Moresby, you transfer to the Mt.
 Hagen flight.
-Flying to Mt Hagen via Port Moresby is a journey time of approx. 3 hours and you land in Mt Hagen at around 4.20pm.
+Flying to Mt Hagen via Port Moresby is a journey time of approx. 3 hours and you land in Mt Hagen.
 There may though be an opportunity to fly between Wewak and Mt Hagen direct with PNG Air which will not only be cheaper but only an hour’s journey time.
 At the time of booking this will be checked.

-Your accommodation in Mt Hagen will be at The Shine Inn or at the Travellers Rest.
-Rooms at both locations are self-contained with hot waters, multi-channel TV, stand by generator and security 24 hrs.
-The Shine Inn is located between the Airport and the city and is a very pleasant eco -friendly inn.
+Your accommodation in Mt Hagen will be at the Travellers Rest.
+Rooms this location has self-contained rooms with hot waters, multi-channel TV, stand by generator and security 24 hrs.
 Liquor is not allowed within the premises and tourists will be transferred to Highlander or any other hotels if interested in drinking.
 Travellers Rest is location in the centre of Mt Hagen town.

 After an early breakfast, be transferred to the Paiya mini show, about 20Kms out of Mt.
 Hagen town.
 Be welcomed by the chief and wives in traditional attire.
 Paiya mini/pre – show involves different dancing groups from different parts of the province/country.
 Performers decorated with plumes of bird of paradise, body ornaments and grass skirts; face decorations with clay, charcoal traditional paints.